gbiamgaurav/gbiamgaurav/README.md

 # 😎 🖐️ Hey There!
 Nice to see you.

-I'm a Data Scientist proficient, skilled in Python for data manipulation and model development.
+I'm a Data Scientist, skilled in Python for data manipulation and model development.
 Passionate about solving complex problems and driving informed decision-making through data-driven approaches.
 Strong communicator and collaborator, with a proven track record of delivering valuable contributions to diverse projects.

 # 💫 About Me: